 Let’s start by making one thing clear – just a day trip is not enough to explore La Digue.
 Sure, it is enough to see what it looks like, but not really to get to know it.
 This is why, from the two weeks we had in the Seychelles, we planned to stay 4 days in La Digue.

-In this guide you will find a lot of information I wish I knew before coming here – how to get to La Digue, what to see, where to snorkel, how to explore it properly and where to stay.
+In this guide you will find a lot of information I wish I knew before coming here – how to get to La Digue, what to see, where to snorkel and how to explore it properly.